 How will other countries react?

-One reason why the Smoot-Hawley Tariff Act is believed to have helped cause the Great Depression is because of its significant reduction in global trade.
+One reason why the Smoot-Hawley Tariff Act is believed to have helped trigger the Great Depression is because of its significant reduction in global trade.
 In response to the act, around two dozen countries enacted high tariffs of their own within two years of its passage, causing a 65% drop in international trade between 1929 and 1934.